-Properly installed gutters and roof drains help protect your property from rain and other conditions.
+Properly installed gutters and roof drains help protect your residential or commercial property from rain and other conditions.
 But like most installations, gutters and drains require regular maintenance to continue getting the job done.
 The most common fix you’ll likely have to perform is unclogging, and there are numerous ways to do this.
 In this blog, we’ll discuss the best way to clean clogged gutters and clogged roof drains, and get this: You may not even have to get on the roof!

 The Importance of Clean Gutters and Roof Drains